-While the Guide provides initial overall guidance for the next ten years, it is but an early outline and during the remainder or 2014 and 2015 there will be substantial additional work and dialogue across member groups, key scientists and involved organisations.
+While the Guide provides initial overall guidance for the next ten years, it is but an early outline and there will be substantial additional work and dialogue across member groups, key scientists and involved organisations.
 We anticipate the production of successive updated and revised versions of the Guide, in line with the adaptive management approach we take.